 - Stock Exchange Market Board Game

 If all of the above doesn’t work for you, I highly recommend these three companies.
 They offer FREE financial literacy curriculums for kids of ALL ages.

 - Choose Fi has a full curriculum for grades K-12.
 We have only looked at the middle school resources, and there are 50 FREE lessons!

 - Federal Deposit Insurance Corporation again has a curriculum for grades K-12 and is available for free with immediate download.

 - Actuarial Foundation – This four-part financial literacy program features interactive PDFs to provide high school students with hands-on experience in all phases of money management.
-As Freddie is only 11 we haven’t tried this, but it gets excellent reviews from parents of older children.
+As my son is only 11 we haven’t tried this, but it gets excellent reviews from parents of older children.